Yourself, Peaceful, and, Effective

 Prayer likes consistency.
 Same time each day, if possible.
 If we cannot do that, ok.
 A practice of the ‘informal’ prayer will suffice until we can get meditation back on the plan.
 (The ‘informal’ prayer needs no schedule.)

-Also, a superb discussion of the theology of the Jesus Prayer can be found in The Power of the Name, by Kallistos Ware.
+A superb discussion of the theology of the Jesus Prayer can be found in The Power of the Name, by Kallistos Ware.
 Bishop Kallistos is a Metropolitan Archbishop of the Eastern Orthodox Church, a monk of the Monastery of Saint John the Theologian in Patmos, which is the legendary place of the vision and writing of the Book of Revelation, and, he is a professor at Oxford.
 This holy booklet of 29 pages delves into many wonderful facets of the Jesus Prayer.

 (The icon at the beginning of the essay is Christ Pantocrator (6th Century), which was discovered mere decades ago at the Monastery of St. Catherine, at Mount Sinai in Egypt.)